-Yet these opportunities are tempered by several factors.
 The first problem is mobility.
 Some items are small and robust, so they could easily be moved around or used in conjunction with a photo sharing system.
-For example, the religious artwork in Figure 4 (left) is highly mobile and unlikely to break.
+For example, the religious artwork in Fig. 4 (left) is highly mobile and unlikely to break.
 However, other items are heavy and fragile, which makes their use problematic.
-For example, the dishes shown in Figure 5 (top)

-(which evoke cultural memories for another family in our study) are fragile: family members would not want to move or touch them for fear of breaking them.
+For example, the dishes shown in Fig. 5 (top) (which evoke cultural memories for another family in our study) are fragile: family members would not want to move or touch them for fear of breaking them.
 The second problem is location.
-Items like the dishes in Figure 5 (top) could be in a hard to reach location - the shelf is approximately 6 feet from the floor.
+Items like the dishes in Fig. 5 (top) could be in a hard to reach location - the shelf is approximately 6ft from the floor.
 The third problem is that sometimes there is no option to move items at all.
-For example, the cloth art in Figure 5 (bottom) is fixed to its location on the wall.
+For example, the cloth art in Fig. 5 (bottom) is fixed to its location on the wall.
 A fourth problem is location.
 While individual collectibles would most commonly be displayed in areas for entertaining guests, they could also be located in other private or less convenient places around the house.
 If a desired item were not nearby, it would have to be retrieved for use with a photo sharing system.
+On the other hand, these more privately located artifacts may implicitly help to keep certain photos more private for viewing, e.g., a teenagers' photos that she only wishes to share with her friends.